View John Oxley's Notice on derbyshiretimes.co.uk and share memories

 He was a former member of Chesterfield Round Table and Chesterfield 41 Club.

-John leaves his wife Eileen, daughters Alison and Jan, son-in-law Carl, grandchildren Victoria, Joseph and Richard.
+John leaves his wife Eileen, daughters Alison and Jan, son-in-law Chris, grandchildren Victoria, Joseph and Richard.

-The funeral service takes place on Wednesday December 18, 2019, Chesterfield Crematorium, at 12.10pm.
+The funeral service has taken place on Wednesday December 18, 2019, Chesterfield Crematorium.